playbenny/benny_manual/docs/blocks.md

 ![picture of a hardware block]()

 This is a hardware block.
-Hardware blocks have meters for both benny's output to them and the signals they send back.
-Benny automatically applies a very transparent aliasing-suppressing softclip and dither to all audio outputs to hardware.
+Hardware blocks have meters for both benny's output to them and the signals they send back. benny automatically applies a very transparent aliasing-suppressing softclip and dither to all audio outputs to hardware.

 #### Audio meters